-Conforming to CBSE’s curriculum and syllabus and leveraging the CCE system of assessment, we at Geethaanjali have devised student-centric learning tools that focus on developing the skills and abilities of students at each stage of their school education and adequately prepare them for the future.
+Conforming to CBSE’s curriculum which focuses on Art Integrated Learning and skill-based assessments, we at Geethaanjali have devised student-centric learning tools that focus on developing the skills and abilities of children at each stage of their school education and adequately prepare them for the future.

 In the Primary (Classes I – V) and Middle (Classes VI – VIII) we focus on developing new skills in

-- Communication and technology: Students are introduced to a variety of hands-on exercises to use software like: Photoshop, Oracle, Html, MS Office etc.
+Communication and technology: Students are introduced to a variety of hands-on exercises to use software like: Photoshop, Oracle, Html, MS Office, CC++ , PYTHON, etc.

-Such skills prepare them take on the more rigorous programmes in the Secondary (Classes IX – X) and Senior Secondary (Classes XI and XII) levels.
+Such skills prepare them to take on the more intensive programmes in the Secondary (Classes IX – X) and Senior Secondary (Classes XI and XII) levels.

-At the secondary and senior secondary levels, students undergo rigorous training in Math and Sciences, and Commerce (included at the senior secondary level).
-In addition, all students from classes VI to X are enrolled in a coaching program for IIT/JEEE training which they can opt to continue in the higher classes.
+At the secondary and senior secondary levels, students undergo rigorous training in Mathematics , Science and Commerce (included at the senior secondary level).
+In addition, the curriculum is designed to ensure students from Middle school (VI and above) are well prepared in Science and Mathematics, thus their choice of appearing for entrance exams like IIT/JEE/NEET does not put an undue burden on the child.
 At these higher classes, we also sharpen and further develop skills such as:

-- Communication and technology: Students are introduced to a variety of vocational subjects like Dyeing/Printing, DTP, CADD and Multimedia
+Communication and technology: Students are introduced to a variety of vocational subjects like Printing, DTP, CADD and Multimedia

 Community and social involvement: Opportunities are raised for students to actively participate in and in many cases lead in community initiatives organized by the school.
 Here students will directly apply their academic knowledge to tackle real world social problems